 The star shirts would make great 4th of July or Memorial Day outfits.

 And how fun to have a shirt with your monogram on it.
 Wearing it is bound to make your child feel like a superhero!

 Hope your neck of the woods has cooled off by now.

 Did you like this fun family friendly idea?
 ScotchBlue has more unique projects and ideas using ScotchBlue tape.

-Visit the ScotchBlue Ribbons Facebook page for more fun projects and to start earning chances to win.
+Visit the ScotchBlue Ribbons Facebook page for more fun projects.

 Disclosure: This is a sponsored post for ScotchBlue.
 I was not told what project to do or write about.
 All the ideas and opinions expressed in this post are solely mine.